All in One: Seeds and Multigrain Bread

 Our family’s favorite namkeen is ‘All In One’.
-Our favorite food-court order ‘Thali’.
-I recall that since childhood, I was fixated on completing the entire syllabus, even when I could have skipped some topics.
+Our favorite food-court order is ‘Thali’.
+I recall that since childhood, I was fixated on completing the entire syllabus even when I could have skipped some topics.
 I continue to do this as a baker.
 You all know that we put a special focus on healthy baking in all our recipes.
-For the breads I bake at home, I tend to add all most nutritious ingredients in one bread.
+For the breads I bake at home, I tend to add all nutritious ingredients in one bread, such as- wheat, multi grains, seeds, eggs, whey water, buttermilk, nut meal, olive oil, honey, lemon– sometimes semi-cooked porridge and even oats.

 How to tackle coarse grains?

-Grains like corn, amaranth, buckwheat, flax, millets etc. are very nutritious, but the breads baked from their flour are very dense or there is no gluten for elasticity and so there is no open crumb structure.
-Usually, your options are to add bread improvers or wheat gluten.
-We want to keep recipes simple and sans additives or non food of any sort.
-So, I have added some maida, a dash of soda, soaked flaxseed and chia seeds, lemon or vinegar say a tsp and use milk, buttermilk, some oil/ butter.
+Grains like corn, amaranth, buckwheat, millets etc. are very nutritious, but the breads baked from their flour are very dense as there is no gluten for elasticity and so there is no open crumb structure.
+Usually, the options are to add bread improvers or wheat gluten.
+I want to keep my recipes simple and without additives or non food of any sort.
+So, I have added some maida, a dash of soda, soaked flaxseed and chia seeds, lemon or vinegar and I use milk, buttermilk, some oil/ butter for leavening.
+I know this seems like a handful, but we get tasty, soft, nutty breads.
+More importantly, this allows me to add a variety of multi-grain flours for that extra healthy spin.

 Ingredients